Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

-Finally, we adjust the base currency in the graphs for the implied centralized exchange (CEX) price so that higher prices are always better for the bots.
-The main result here is that, for the MOG/WETH arbitrage, Titan-bot’s implied CEX price is 1.9\% better than that of Rsync-bot (Note that MOG Coin was not listed on Binance nor Coibase during our study period).
-For USDT/WETH and USDC/WETH, instead, Rsync-bot seems to have an advantage of approximately 0.17\% and 0.02\%, respectively.
-Note also that the implied CEX prices are sometimes above or below Binance's.
-Remember that the implied CEX prices are risk-adjusted, that is, the arbitrage risk is reflected in a less favorable implied CEX price.
-Also, the reported Binance price does not account for trading fees or price impact.
-These reasons may explain why the bots' implied CEX prices may be below those on Binance.
-At the same time, the bots may have sources of liquidity other than Binance or some inventory, which they may use to achieve an even better execution price than Binance's.
+Finally, in both figures we plot the implied centralized exchange (CEX) price, normalized so that higher values are more favorable to the bots.
+The main result is that, for the MOG/WETH arbitrage, Titan-bot's implied CEX price is 1.9\% better than Rsync-bot's (MOG Coin was not listed on Binance or Coinbase during our study period).
+For USDT/WETH and USDC/WETH, by contrast, Rsync-bot appears to have an advantage of approximately 0.17\% and 0.02\%, respectively.
+Note also that the implied CEX prices sometimes lie above and sometimes below Binance prices.
+This can arise for several reasons.
+The implied prices are risk-adjusted, so arbitrage risk lowers the implied CEX price.
+Also, Binance prices do not account for trading fees or price impact.
+Conversely, bots may trade across multiple centralized venues or use inventory, allowing them to achieve execution prices that are more favorable than those observed on Binance.

-To summarize, we showed that the MOG/WETH arbitrage is significantly more valuable than the other two, and hence, Titan-bot can generate considerably more profits than its competitor.
-Despite this, Rsync Builder wins the block because, as we already discussed, it increases its bid more aggressively than Titan.
+To summarize, the MOG/WETH arbitrage is substantially more valuable than the USDT/WETH and USDC/WETH opportunities, so Titan-bot appears to generate more value than its competitor in this auction cycle.
+Yet Rsync Builder wins the block.
+The reason is that, as the auction cycle progresses, Rsync raises its bid more aggressively and transfers more of the resulting block value to the proposer.